 - Practice mock interviews with professors, pre-health advisors, dentists and dental students before your dental school admission interviews.

 - Search for volunteer positions or research opportunities.
 Apply for leadership positions at ASDA or local or state clubs.
+Check out your local or state dental association for additional opportunities to get involved.

 - Participate in a simulation course.
 Contact a dental school near you to find out complete details.
 Most sim courses contain: